beerMT/capa_docker/README.md

 # capa_docker
-Docker container that installs the FE CAPA pypi project and capa-rules.
+Docker container that installs the FE CAPA project from PyPi and clones the capa-rules to a working directory.

+## Use